feng-zhang0712/mole/2025/english/support-worker-interview.md

 ### What does person-centred care means to you?（*）

-你对以人为本的护理的理解是什么？

 Person-centred care means **putting the client at the center of everything I do**.

 - It's not only about physical support but also emotional and social well-being.
-- It’s about respecting their needs and choices to help them live with dignity and independence, while ensuring they feel safe, comfortable, and respected.
+- It’s about respecting their choices to help them live with dignity and independence, while ensuring they feel safe, comfortable, and respected.
 - It's important to respect clients' autonomy, listen to their needs, and adapt care to their preferences, like offering favorite foods or adjusting routines.
-- I'll try to make sure the care is tailored and do things with them instead of doing things for them, encouraging them to participate as much as possible.
+- As a support worker, I'll try to ensure the care is tailored and do things with them instead of doing things for them, encouraging them to participate as much as possible.

-In summary, Person-centred care is about creating a supportive and positive environment in clients’ lives while treating them as individuals.
+- In summary, Person-centred care is about creating a supportive and positive environment in clients’ lives while treating them as individuals.

+1. Can You Describe Your Approach To Personal Care Tasks?
+My approach to personal care is respectful, gentle, and centered around the client’s comfort and dignity.
+I always explain what I’m doing, seek consent, and encourage the client to participate as much as possible.
+I ensure privacy by closing doors and using screens or towels during care.
+I pay close attention to hygiene, skin integrity, and changes in health.
+I use proper techniques for lifting or assisting to avoid injury.
+Most importantly, I remain patient and supportive, adjusting my pace based on the client’s needs.
+Personal care is more than a task—it’s a chance to build trust and connection.

 ### How do you build a good relationship with clients?

 问题：你如何与客户建立良好的关系？

-- **Show Respect and Empathy**: I always treat clients with dignity, listening to their feelings and needs with a kind and patient attitude to make them feel valued.
+- I always treat clients with dignity, listening to their feelings and needs with a kind and patient attitude to make them feel valued.
-- **Communicate Clearly**: I use simple, friendly language and non-verbal cues like smiles or gestures, especially for clients with language barriers, to ensure they understand and feel comfortable.
+- I use simple, friendly language and non-verbal cues like smiles or gestures, especially for clients with language barriers, to ensure they understand and feel comfortable.
-- **Learn About Them**: I take time to know their likes, dislikes, and background, such as asking about their favorite foods or hobbies, to personalize their care and build trust.
+- I take time to know their likes, dislikes, and background, such as asking about their favorite foods or hobbies, to personalize their care and build trust.
-- **Be Consistent and Reliable**: I show up on time, follow their care plan, and keep promises, like preparing a meal they enjoy, so they know they can depend on me.
+- I show up on time, follow their care plan, and keep promises, like preparing a meal they enjoy, so they know they can depend on me.
-- **Engage in Their Interests**: I involve them in activities they love, like chatting about their favorite topics or helping with a hobby, to create positive, meaningful moments.
+- I involve them in activities they love, like chatting about their favorite topics or helping with a hobby, to create positive, meaningful moments.
-- **Respect Their Autonomy**: I encourage their independence by offering choices, like asking if they prefer a shower now or later, showing I respect their decisions.
+- I encourage their independence by offering choices, like asking if they prefer a shower now or later, showing I respect their decisions.
-- **Be Observant and Responsive**: I pay attention to their mood or health changes and adjust my approach, reporting concerns to my team to ensure their well-being.
+- I pay attention to their mood or health changes and adjust my approach, reporting concerns to my team to ensure their well-being.

 For example, with a Chinese client, I might use my knowledge of their culture, like offering familiar dishes or greetings in Mandarin, to make them feel at home and strengthen our bond.

 ### How do you ensure clients’ safety?

-- **Review and Follow Care Plan**: I review and follow the client’s care plan to understand their needs, like mobility or health issues, to provide safe and proper care.
+Clients' safety is my highest priority.
+My approach is always based on the client's individualized support plan and following professional standards and procedures.

+1. Physical and Environmental Safety: I try to prevent physical injury, especially falls.
-- **Remove Hazards**: I’d check the environment, remove any hazards that may cause harm, to ensure both the client and I are safe.
+   - I check the environment for any hazards that may cause harm, like wet floors, clutter, or loose rugs, to make sure the environment is safe.
-- **Prepare Equipment** <!-- 如果是帮助客户从床上到轮椅，加上这句 --> : I check the wheelchair is locked and in good condition, and use tools like a transfer belt or slide board if needed, ensuring they’re safe to use.
-- **Manual Handling**: I use correct techniques, like bending my knees and keeping my back straight, when helping clients move, and use aids like walkers to prevent falls.
-- **Communicate Clearly**: I talk to clients about what I’m doing to keep them calm, aware, and reduce the risk of accidents, like “I’m helping you stand now”.
-- **Check Client’s Condition**: I make sure the client is ready and comfortable before moving, watching for signs of pain or weakness, and stop if they’re unwell.
-- **Monitor During Handling**: I watch the client’s reactions, like if they seem unsteady, and adjust my support to keep them secure during the task.
-- **Ask for Help if Needed**: If a task needs two people, like moving a client to a bed, I ask a teammate for help to stay safe and follow workplace rules.
-- **Document and Report**: If I see risks, like the client’s new mobility problem or faulty equipment, I document it in the client’s notes and report it to my supervisor.
+   - I use the correct and safe techniques and required equipment when providing ambulation assistance.
+I ensure the client’s ability is respected so they do not become frustrated.

+2. Clinical and Health Safety:
+   - I follow the infection control procedures, such as hand hygiene and proper use of PPE.
+It also means ensuring client items are clean, like their laundry and linen.
+   - I'm responsible for observing the client for any sudden changes, such as pain, fever, or changes in their mood or behavior.
+I manage medication reminders and communicate with the nurse about the client’s health status.
+   - I ensure all assisted feeding and enteral feeding procedures are done safely and respect their dietary needs.

+3. Dignity and Emotional Safety:
+   - I ask for permission before providing care and respect their privacy.
+   - If a client becomes distressed or aggressive, I try to understand the cause of their distress and redirect them to a safe activity.

+4. Documentation and Reporting:I document and report things like incidents, safety concerns, or changes in clients' condition to the nurse or my supervisor.
+This ensures the whole team to provide safe and consistent care.

-### How do you ensure clients’ dignity（尊严）?
+### How do you ensure clients’ dignity?

-- **Respect Personal Information**: I keep client details, like health or personal stories, private, only sharing with authorized staff, like nurses.
-- **Use Private Spaces**: I do personal tasks, like bathing or dressing, in a private area, closing doors or curtains to make sure no one else sees.
-- **Ask for Consent**: I ask clients before starting tasks, like “Is it okay if I help you with your shower now?” to show respect and give them control.
-- **Be Gentle and Kind**: I talk softly and move carefully during care, like helping with dressing, to make clients feel comfortable and respected.
-- **Keep Conversations Private**: I avoid talking about a client’s needs in public places or with others not involved in their care, protecting their privacy.
-- **Handle Records Safely**: I write client notes accurately and store them securely, so only the care team sees them.
+Ensuring clients' dignity is the **highest priority**.
+This is the core requirement of **Aged Care Quality Standard 1**.

+To me, dignity means treating clients as individuals and helping them maintain **control over their life**.

+1. **Respecting Autonomy and Choice**: I ensure the client has **autonomy** by following the principles of **Person-Centred Care (PCC)**.
+   - I ask for **permission** before providing care and respect their **privacy**.
+   - I give simple **choices** whenever possible, for example: 'Would you like to have your shower now or in 30 minutes?'
+This helps them feel in control.

+2. **Protecting Privacy**: I'm **conscientious** about protecting client's privacy, especially during personal care.
+   - When assisting with personal hygiene, I ensure **close the door and pull the curtains** to give them privacy.
+   - I make sure that their body is covered with a towel or gown as much as possible to protect their comfort and modesty.

+3. **Valuing Identity and Culture**: Dignity is also about respecting who the person is.
+I ensure their **identity, culture, and diversity** are respected.
+   - I never make assumptions about their needs.
+Instead, I check their care plan and ask open-ended questions about their preferences regarding their diet, religious practices, or if they prefer a male or female carer.
-- **Respect Choices**: I follow the client’s wishes, like how they want to be dressed or addressed, to honor their dignity and make them feel valued.
+   - I always speak to them with a **calm** and **polite** tone, using their preferred name, to make them feel heard and valued.

-- **Stay Professional**: I keep a friendly but respectful attitude, avoiding personal questions or comments that might make a client feel uneasy.
-- **Watch for Comfort**: I check if the client looks uncomfortable or embarrassed during tasks and adjust, like covering them with a towel during a bath.
+By focusing on these steps, I ensure that the client is safe, respected, and treated with the dignity they deserve.

 ## 五、情景题